janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 :::

-- **Experiment Setup**:
+#### Experiment Setup

 We ran the experiment using a standardized inference request in a sandboxed environment on the same machine:

 - Model: Mistral 7b model to run on both GGUF and TensorRT-LLM with quantizations at `INT4`.
 - We ran tests 5 times for each inference engine, on a baremetal PC with no other opened applications.
 - Each inference request was of `batch_size` 1 and `input_len` 2048, `output_len` 512 as a realistic test case
 - CPU and Memory usage were obtained from....
 Windows Task Manager 😱
 - GPU usage was obtained from `nvidia-smi`

 > TensorRT-LLM and llama.cpp Params: Benchmarking focused on both engines' latest configurations, highlighting the difference between llama.cpp's use of the open-source cuBLAS and TensorRT-LLM's proprietary optimizations.